m-lab/website/_pages/bigquery_schema.md

 Four _storage and processing datasets_ are published for each release, beginning with v3.1:

 * **base_tables**
-  * Contains the raw NDT, Sidestream, and Paris Traceroute tables.
+  * Contains the raw NDT, Sidestream, Switch, and Paris Traceroute tables.
   * This dataset will eventually hold all M-Lab data, from 2009 to present.

 * **batch**